 It is against federal law to pollute the waterways.
 The minimum consequence for polluting is a fine and in some states, imprisonment.

 Federal law prohibits the release of waste matter of any kind into U.S. waters—this includes trash, garbage, oil and other liquid pollutants.
 The rules are the same for all boat types and depend on how far your boat is from shore:

 Note: It’s ALWAYS illegal to dump plastic into the water.

 The Disposal of Toxic Substances

 The Federal Water Pollution Control Act prohibits the discharge of oil or hazardous substances into U.S. waterways.
 All boats with fuel-powered engines are required to keep oils or toxic waste on board the boat and the operator must keep the hazardous waste in a fixed or portable container until it can be disposed of at a proper reception facility.
 Oil discharge can build up easily in the bilge of a boat and can be discharged into the water just as easily.
 Always handle hazardous substances with extreme care.

-To safely contain hazardous substances, you must have one of the following devices on board:
+To safely contain hazardous substances and prevent spillage into the marine environment, you must have one of the following devices on board:

 - A bucket or;